TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 </div>

 ##### Central quotes
-This is the official rendering of a `blockquote` :
+This is the official rendering of a `blockquote`  by the so-simple theme:

 > &ldquo; This is a blockquote &rdquo;
 >
 > -- <cite>Aleh</cite>

-Next to this, you can make use of the central-quote as following:
+ Note that one has to manually add the quotation characters.
+There is a reasoning behind this, and I assume this is because of the `cite` mess (which is supposed to be outside the quotations.
+The current implementation is satisfactory and thus no modifications are done for blockquotes.
+Next to the blockquotes, Aleh has added the central-quote element which can be used as following:

 {% highlight html %}
 <div class="central-quote">You should see two dividers on top and the bottom of this central-quote.</div>
 {% endhighlight %}

 <div class="central-quote">You should see two dividers on top and the bottom of this central-quote.</div>

+##### Images & Figcaptions
+There is a lot to be said about images and figcaptions, but better have a look around this site to see how images and figcaptions are rendered compared to the original theme.

 ---